Amritkj001/caregiver-chatbot/README.md

 **Technical Evaluation**

-GPT-4 performed the best out of the three models in the technical evaluation.
+GPT-4 performs the best out of the three models in the technical evaluation.

 ![GPT Model Evaluation](images/model-evaluation.png)

 **Task Based Evaluation**

-Based on the screenshots below, while all models provided the grant criteria, GPT-4's response stands out by including the grant amount of $200, offering additional valuable information for caregivers.
+Based on the screenshots below, while all models provide the grant criteria, GPT-4's response stands out by including the grant amount of $200, offering additional valuable information for caregivers.
 Such detail in the response is desired.

 ![GPT-3.5 Turbo Response](images/gpt-3.5-turbo-info-response.png)
 ![GPT-4 Response](images/gpt-4-info-response.png)
 ![GPT-4 1006 Response](images/gpt-41106-info-response.png)

-GPT-4 1106 response carried an supportive and empathetic tone.
-However, GPT-4's response provided actionable steps, along with a website link and hotline number.
+GPT-4 1106's response carries a supportive and empathetic tone.
+However, GPT-4's response provides actionable steps, along with a website link and hotline number which would be more beneficial to caregivers.

 ![Models Response](images/gpts-mental-health-response.png)